Top 5 Things to Know About Cloud ERP

 5. When to Consider Making the Move to Cloud ERP

-While every business is unique, Trudell shared a few prominent factors that can indicate readiness to move to Cloud ERP.
-If your current applications are no longer upgradeable, or you have security concerns, it may be time to consider a Cloud ERP.
+While every business is unique, Trudell shared a few prominent factors that can indicate readiness to move to the cloud.
+If your current applications are no longer upgradeable, or you have security concerns, it may be time to consider a cloud solution.
 Other indicators include: a low ROI from your on-premise program, lack of organizational flexibility, the frequent need for customization, substantial use of internal technical resources to deal with support issues rather than focusing on business initiatives.

 About Ultra Consultants

 Ultra Consultants is an independent research and enterprise software consulting firm serving the manufacturing and distribution industries throughout North America, as well as companies with global operations.
 Learn more about Ultra.